 - Performing analytics on the data

 In a nutshell, Human Capital Analytics has the potential to greatly improve an organization’s fortunes.
 Unfortunately for many organizations, this potential is untapped.
 The good news is that implementing HCA isn’t at all complicated.
-The above tips can help any HR to get started.
-Therefore, if you are an HR who desires to maximize the potential of your workforce, begin integrating HCA into your decision making process.
+The above tips can help any HR department get started.
+Therefore, if you are in HR and desires to maximize the potential of your workforce, begin integrating HCA into your decision making process.
 It might just be the breakthrough you’ve been secretly wishing for.

 Brett McIntyre is the Digital Marketing Manager at Crimcheck, the leading pre-employment background check company.
 Including criminal checks, driving records, drug screening, employment history and medical sanctions checks.
 Helping HR and Staffing professionals daily.
 He is also owner of 216 Marketing, a digital marketing and SEO agency.